e-comas/e-comas.com/_posts/2022-07-19-top-4-tips-to-get-reviews-on-amazon.md

 * 79% of users are more likely to buy products with higher ratings and better reviews.
 * The purchase likelihood skyrockets by 270% when a product posting has at least five consumer reviews.
-* Reviews significantly boost all products, but higher-priced items experience the most significant jump in conversion rates (380% increase) than lower priced items (190%).
+* Reviews significantly boost all products, but higher-priced items experience the most significant jump in conversion rates (380% increase) than lower-priced items (190%).

 Achieving a high review count has become a crucial decider to the long-term success of an Amazon seller.